QuangDuc-HUST/ChickenInvaderAI/README.md

 Overview
 ---------
-An easier version of Chicken Invader game implemented in python 3 including simple GUI for visualization and enjoyment.
+An easier and simpler version of Chicken Invader game implemented in python 3 including simple GUI for visualization and enjoyment.

 Our game repository has three main parts: